KauzClay/docs-tap/tap-gui/troubleshooting.hbs.md

 For more information, see
 [Manually connect Tanzu Developer Portal to Metadata Store](../tap-gui/plugins/scc-tap-gui.hbs.md#scan-manual).

-### <a id='sbom-not-working'></a> Deliverables are not shown in the supply chain view of a workload
+### <a id='sbom-not-working'></a> Deliverables are not shown in the Supply Chain view of a workload

 #### Symptom

-When viewing a workload's supply chain, deliverable(s) that are associated with the workload are not shown in the UI.
+When viewing the supply chain for a workload, the UI doesn't show deliverables that are associated with the workload.

-#### Cause(s)
+#### Causes

+There are two likely causes:

 1. The deliverable does not have the same name as the workload.
-2. The logged in user does not have access to the namespace(s) where the deliverables are deployed.
+2. The logged-in user does not have access to the namespaces where the deliverables are deployed.

 #### Solution

+To resolve this issue:

-1. Ensure that when applying a deliverable to the cluster that it has the same name as the workload that created it.
+1. Ensure that when you apply a deliverable to the cluster, it has the same name as the workload that created it.

-2. Ensure that the logged in user has the correct namespace or cluster scope permissions for the namespace(s) containing the deliverables.
-For limited scope users, verify that the user has selected the correct namespace(s) in the Workloads View of the supply chain UI.
+2. Ensure that the logged-in user has the correct namespace or cluster scope permissions for the namespaces containing the deliverables.
+For limited scope users, verify that the user has selected the correct namespaces in the **Workloads** view of the Supply Chain UI.